kristoff-it/superhtml/README.md

 *(Also feel free to contribute more specific intructions to this readme / add files under the `editors/` subdirectory).*

 ## Templating Language Library
-SuperHTML is not only an LSP but also an HTML templating language.
+SuperHTML is also a HTML templating language.
 More on that soon.

 ## Contributing
 SuperHTML tracks the latest Zig release (0.13.0 at the moment of writing).